-After discussions with you, the health care professional will complete the ReSPECT plus electronic record and then print a summary of the information on a BNSSG ReSPECT form for you.
-ReSPECT plus is new, so some health care professionals may not be able to access the system.
-This means it is still important to have the form with you containing information about your health and clinical recommendations for treatment in an emergency.
-As this is a new process some people in BNSSG may be given a National ReSPECT form which looks a bit different but contains the same information.
+After discussions with you, the health care professional may complete the ReSPECT plus electronic record and then print a summary of the information on a ReSPECT form for you.
+ReSPECT plus is new, so some health care professionals may not be able to access the system and you may be given a handwritten ReSPECT form instead.
+This means it is important to have the most up to date form with you containing information about your health and clinical recommendations for treatment in an emergency.